 23. Tell us about a design example that solved a business problem.

-You could answer this question by referencing your portfolio and telling them about a design that you worked on that solved a big business problem.
+You could answer this question by referencing your UI/UX Design Portfolio and telling them about a design that you worked on that solved a big business problem.
 You could also talk about a real-life example of some brand that benefitted from improved design.

 Make sure to go into all aspects of the design and explain the problem well enough before you go into explaining how it helped.
 Statistics always help.

 This is a question that is best approached with an empathetic approach.
 Universal design is meant to be accessible, usable, and understood by everyone regardless of their ability, disability, age, or size.
 A universal design should be able to meet the needs of everyone who wants to use it.